achiocca1/CPOpt-v1.0/README.txt

 Bug reports and suggestions are welcome!
 This software is regularly maintained.

-Contact me at andrea.chiocca@unipi.it if you need assistance or you need to implement a specific critical plane model in the code.
+Contact me at andrea.chiocca@unipi.it if you need assistance or you need to implement a specific critical plane model within the code.